 Coming to the choice of meat, we in India prefer goat meat that is widely available here.
 Goat is chosen for its leanness (the desired proportion of fat to meat) and flavor but lamb mince works equally well.
 The mutton keema must not be too fatty or too lean.
 A fat percentage of 30 percent is ideal.
 This is a working woman’s recipe so the mince can be fried ahead of time and cooked with the rice just before eating.
 Prior to cooking, the mutton keema is marinated overnight to allow it to soften and absorb the flavors of the marinade.
 The marination gives the pulao a deep, meaty deliciousness that belies the plain appearance if the dish.

-Cooking the pulao has 2 straightforward steps post marination.
-The first involves frying the meat with onions to sear and seal in the moisture.
+This keema pulao recipe has 2 straightforward steps post marination.
+The first involves frying the mutton keema with onions to sear and seal in the moisture.
 Frying the rice with onions and whole spices is the second step.
 As a result, the rice becomes toasty and aromatic.
 Finally, before everything goes into the cooker, the rice and the caramelized yet still juicy meat are sauteed for a few minutes so that they get to know each other.
 The browning brings out the sweetness of the onions and the meatiness of the mutton keema so that it coats and infuses every grain of rice with the mouth-watering, savory essences of the meat.
 After this, all that is left to do is to put everything into the rice cooker with water and allow the magic happen.

 No matter how many times I’ve enjoyed this pulao, I’m always amazed how this dish with no special technique or secret ingredient tastes so fantastic every time.
 Mom’s cooking I guess.
 Nothing quite like it in the whole wide world.